Terebellides

 Terebellides is a genus of polychaete worms in the family Trichobranchidae.
-They were once considered to be cosmopolitan in their distribution, and were first examined in 1984 by Susan J. Williams.
+They were first examined in 1984 by Susan J. Williams and were once thought to be found across oceans world-wide as a species with cosmopolitan distribution.
 The specimens first examined were located in the Eastern Pacific.
 In recent years, there has been a shift of focus to study them in the Atlantic Ocean, due to their complex DNA.
-Relating to their geographic distribution emphasizes their differences in nephridia sizes this is the first and only characteristic found present in the Atlantic Ocean.
-This discovered the importance for relating further taxa to the study of them in the Atlantic Ocean compared to the eastern Pacific.
-Now, the current research on them is the discovery of their third region of the stomach and how it lacks an internal anatomical characteristic with the new introduction to further taxa.
+Their geographic distribution emphasizes differences in nephridia size, the first characteristic identified in Atlantic Ocean specimens.
+This finding demonstrated the importance of comparing Atlantic taxa with those from the eastern Pacific.
+Current research focuses on a third stomach region that lacks certain internal anatomical characteristics found in other taxa.